t1psyy/diceGame/dicegame/README.md

 # diceGame

-simple dice game with score, name imput and buttons to roll more and restart game.
+simple dice game with score, name imput and buttons to roll more or restart game.